Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

 ## Importing LDAP Users

 If your organization already has an LDAP compatible user management system in place (e.g. Windows Active Directory, Novell eDirectory, OpenLDAP, IBM Tivoli, etc.), then instead of having to manually enter users one by one into SpiraPlan®, you can simply import them from your LDAP Server.
-Before doing this however, you need to first setup the (LDAP Configuration)[../System/#ldap-configuration].
+Before doing this however, you need to first setup the [LDAP Configuration](../System/#ldap-configuration).

 Once you have setup your LDAP server configuration in SpiraPlan®, clicking on the "Import Users From and LDAP Server" will bring up the following screen: